data protection

 - Subject and duration of data processing

-The contract also contains all the obligations of the processor.
+Furthermore, the contract contains all obligations of the processor.
 The most important obligations are:

-- possible technical and organizational measures to protect the rights of the data subject
+- to take possible technical and organizational measures to protect the rights of the data subject

 - to maintain a data processing register